scatter seeds

 Welcome to heart as home : a soft place to land, a quiet place to rest, a gentle place to be.

 heart as home began in 2013 – and has been the home of my art & craft, movement and meditation, and community care projects ever since.
 As you may known, due to the impacts of a car accident, I continue my unanticipated sabbatical from my movement practices.
 I just finished my Magisteriate in Social Work.
-I am resting.
-As a generative creative project, I have created a little online print-on-demand shop where you can check out my original designs on on apparel, home decor, and more (more on their way, slow and steady).
+As a generative creative project, I have created a little online print-on-demand shop where you can check out my original designs on on apparel, home decor, and more.

 New: the Superbear Collection!